Jimmy Means: Driving career

 Means made his Cup debut in 1976 at the Daytona 500, driving the number five Chevrolet for Bill Gray.
-He led one lap but finished 40th after an engine failure.
-He ran an additional eighteen races for Gray in the number 52 car with sponsorship from WIXC, finishing in eleventh place twice.
+He led one lap but finished fortieth after an engine failure.
+He ran an additional eighteen races for Gray in the No. 52 car with sponsorship from WIXC, finishing in eleventh place twice.
 The following season, Means drove twenty-six races and had a career-best six top-ten finishes, but due to twelve DNFs, he finished nineteenth in points.

 In 1978, Means began running as an independent driver, except for the Winston 500, where he drove for Bill Champion.
 He had two top-tens and improved three spots to finish sixteenth in points.
 He received new sponsorship from Mr. Transmission, but only had one top-ten in 1979, forcing him to fall to 23rd in points.
-After a sponsorship change to Thompson Industries for 1980, Means failed to finish higher than 12th, but he was still able to move up to 17th in the standings.
+After a sponsorship change to Thompson Industries for 1980, Means failed to finish higher than twelfth, but he was still able to move up to seventeenth in the standings.
 Broadway Motors became his new sponsor in 1981, and after two top-tens, he continued to move up to fourteenth in points.
-In 1982, he was able to garner an additional pair of ninth-place runs, and finished a career-best 11th in points.
+In 1982, he was able to garner an additional pair of ninth-place runs, and finished a career-best eleventh in points.
 It also marked the first time in his career he ran every race on the schedule.

 Means had the highest finish of his career in 1983, when he had a seventh-place run at Talladega.
 Combined with two other top-tens, he dropped seven spots in the standings.
 During the 1984, Means suffered injuries in a crash at Talladega Superspeedway, forcing him to miss several races.
 He did not have a top-ten finish over the next two years, and he lost his Broadway sponsorship, picking up funding from Voyles Auto Savage in late 1986.
 He also switched his manufacturer to Pontiac.